sobe1290/SobczyksTeamGenerator/README.md

-  An example output has been added to the repo. "____" is the example output.
+  An example output has been added to the repo. "dist/Example Output.png" is the example output.
+See below screenshot.